lliu1871/book/binf8441/_sources/chap7.md

 - [Multiple tests problems](https://en.wikipedia.org/wiki/Multiple_comparisons_problem)
 ```

 Statistical analysis may involve multiple tests.
-Although the $\alpha$ level (Type I error) of each test is 0.05, the overall $\alpha$ level is much greater than 0.05 when multiple tests are involved.
-Therefore, correction is needed in order to control the overall $\alpha$ at the level of 5%.
+While the $\alpha$ level (Type I error) for each test is set at 0.05, the cumulative $\alpha$ level becomes substantially higher than 0.05 when multiple tests are performed.
+Consequently, corrections are necessary to maintain overall control of the $\alpha$ level at 5%.

 ## Bonferroni correction